pinballseeker/pypitv/README.md

 * +: increase volume by 3.0dB
 * -: decrease volume by 3.0dB
 * q: quit omxplayer

-You can of course use all the options available in omxplayer during playback.
-[Full details here](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md)
+You can of course use all [the options available in omxplayer](https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md) during playback.